Salam-Aboul-Hosn/cse15l-lab-reports/index.md

 **Picture of the symptom**
 ![Image](symptom2.png)
 **Description** \
 The symptom/code behavior that occured in this section is that the link wasn't print out entirely.
+Although it ran properly it did not print out the full output that it was intended to print out.
+I fixed this bug by

 # Code Change 3
 **Screenshot of code changes**